Tobacco Road (novel)

-Tobacco Road is a 1932 novel by Erskine Caldwell about Georgia sharecroppers.
-It was dramatized for Broadway by Jack Kirkland in 1933, and ran for eight years.
-A 1941 film version, deliberately played mainly for laughs, was directed by John Ford, and the storyline was considerably altered.
+Tobacco Road is a 1932 Southern Gothic novel by Erskine Caldwell about a dysfunctional family of Georgia sharecroppers during the Great Depression.
+Although often portrayed as a work of social realism, the novel contains many elements of black comedy and sensationalism which made it a subject of controversy following its publication.
+It was dramatized for Broadway by Jack Kirkland in 1933 and ran for eight years.
+A 1941 film version, played mainly for laughs, was directed by John Ford, with many of the darker plot elements altered or removed.